-The artisan tenants who rent workshop space at Tear Cap Workshops currently represent woodworking, timberframing, blacksmithing, gardening and creative writing.
+The artisan tenants who rent workshop space at Tear Cap Workshops currently represent woodworking, timberframing, gardening and guitar making.
 The idea is to re-purpose the former sawmill spaces into new workshops and studios, or in one case, to turn a former gravel lumber lot into a vegetable garden.
 Our goal is to bring skilled craftspeople and entrepreneurs back to an industrial space, bringing jobs and opportunities back to the community.

 The former sawmill was once featured in the Maine Times as “A Great Place to Work.”
 Although the use of the mill has changed, our hope is to continue the tradition.

 Andy Buck’s impeccable reputation precedes him.
 From custom homes and barns to unique community projects, Andy’s craftsmanship stands alone.
 You might know his work from the Bob Dunning Bridge in Bridgton or the Stone Mountain Arts Center in Brownfield.
 Andy’s projects are continually a source of inspiration… from moving 22-foot hemlock beams to mortising perfectly fit frames, Andy and his tractor can be found hard at work in Hiram.
 We are honored to have him on site!

 Find out more about Andy at: http://www.customtimberframer.com/